networktocode/jdiff/docs/index.md

 The library heavily relies on [JMESPath](https://jmespath.org/) for traversing the JSON object and finding the values to be evaluated.
 More on that [here](#customized-jmespath).

-## Getting started
+## Getting Started

-First you import the CheckType class.
+First, you import the CheckType class.

 ```python
 from jdiff import CheckType
 ```

-Get (or fabricate) some data (this data may also be loaded from a file or from a string, more examples later).
+Get (or fabricate) some data.
+(This data may also be loaded from a file or from a string, more examples later.)

 ```python
 a = {"foo": "bar"}